 Muay Thai is a hand to hand combat sport that makes use of punches, elbows, knees and the shins to strike combined with various clinching techniques it is widely regarded as one of the most functional and respected martial arts in the world.
-It has gain some notoriety for the intense training that professional fighters endure to prepare for their bouts.
-These Nak Muay and practitioners go through a 4 to 6 hour training day, 6 days a week, only resting on Sundays.
+It has gained some notoriety for the intense training that professional fighters endure preparing for their bouts.
+These Nak Muay and practitioners go through a 4 to 6 hour training day, six days a week, only resting on Sundays.

-A typical day would starts off with 45 min to 1 hour long run in the morning, followed by shadowboxing, bag work and technique drills.
-The afternoon session would sometimes involve a shorter run of about 30 mins or 5 km, 5 rounds shadow boxing, 5 rounds bag work, 5 rounds with a trainer holding pad, and the day ends with 1 hour long clinch session.
+A typical day would start with 45 min to 1 hour long run in the morning, followed by shadowboxing, bag work, and technique drills.
+The afternoon session would sometimes involve a shorter run of about 30 mins or 5 km, 5 rounds shadow boxing, 5 rounds bag work, 5 rounds with a trainer holding pad, and the day ends with 1-hour long clinch session.

-As the official national sport of Thailand it has spread internationally in the twentieth century, when practitioners defeated notable practitioners of other martial arts, such as karate, boxing and taekwondo.
-The professional league is governed by The Professional Boxing Association of Thailand (P.A.T) and sanctioned by The Sport Authority of Thailand (S.A.T.), and World Muaythai Federation (WMF) overseas.
-As Muay thai continues to grow and spread its influence world wide it looks to gain respect as an Olympic Sport.
+As the official national sport of Thailand, it has spread internationally in the twentieth century, when practitioners defeated notable practitioners of other martial arts, such as karate, boxing, and taekwondo.
+The professional league is governed by The Professional Boxing Association of Thailand (P.A.T.) and sanctioned by The Sports Authority of Thailand (S.A.T.), and World Muaythai Federation (W.M.F.) overseas.
+As Muay Thai continues to grow and spread its influence worldwide, it looks to gain respect as an Olympic Sport.
 It has been granted provisional Olympic status, which 1 step closer to achieving that dream.

 Muay Thai for Fitness and Weight loss